Skip to content

 # Even if we return the full 'user' dict containing the password,

-# FastAPI's response_model logic will strip it out automatically.
+# FastAPI's response_model logic strips it before transmission.

 return user